Why Smart People Fail the California Bar Exam

 · Ask: How many issues are on this essay?
 When I have seen this issue tested in the past, is it usually major or minor?
 How many are major, how many are minor?

-· If an essay tests six issues, say, battery, assault, trespass to chattels, negligence, defamation, and false imprisonment, you should know that battery/assault/trespass are minor (3–4 minutes each), negligence is major (12–15 minutes), and the rest are medium (6-8 minutes each)
+· If an essay tests six issues—battery, assault, trespass to chattels, negligence, defamation, and false imprisonment—you should already know:

 · This gives you structure and pace before you even start writing.